rueckstiess/mtools/README.rst

 The mtools collection is written in Python, and most of the tools only use the standard packages shipped with Python.
-The tools are currently tested with Python 3.6, 3.7, 3.8, and 3.9.
+The tools are currently tested with Python 3.7, 3.8, and 3.9.

 Some of the tools have additional dependencies, which are listed under the specific tool's section.
 See the `installation instructions
 <http://rueckstiess.github.io/mtools/install.html>`__ for more information.

 The mtools suite is only tested with actively supported (non End-of-Life) versions of the MongoDB server.
-As of January 2021, that includes MongoDB 3.6 or newer.
+As of December 2021, that includes MongoDB 4.0 or newer.

 Recent Changes
 --------------